West Point Aesthetic Center, Fontana, CA

 The 5 Biggest Mistakes People Make When Trying to Treat Melasma

-Melasma is a common skin condition that causes brown or grayish patches, usually on the face.
-Often triggered by sun exposure, hormonal changes, or even certain skincare products, melasma can be stubborn and frustrating to treat.
+Melasma is a common skin condition characterized by brown or grayish patches, typically found on the face.
+Often triggered by sun damage, hormonal changes, or even certain skincare products, melasma can be stubborn and frustrating to treat.
 Many people try to tackle it on their own but unknowingly make mistakes that worsen the condition or delay healing.

 Mistake #1: Skipping Sunscreen or Using the Wrong One